paladin-t/b8/docs/manual.md

 ### Map

+The beginning index of map layers is 0.
+Furthermore, layer 0 is for logic mark purpose, with range of values from 0 to 15; layer 1, 2, and 3 are for rendering, with range of values from 0 to 240.

 * `MAP m, x, y`: draws one or more map layers at a specific position
 	* `m`: single layer of a map, or list of layers

-* `MGET m, i, x, y`: gets the tile index of a map layer at a specific position
+* `MGET m, i, x, y`: gets the tile index or logic mark of a map layer at a specific position
 	* `m`: list of layers
 	* `i`: index to access in `m`, starts from 0
-* `MSET m, i, x, y, val`: sets the tile index of a map layer
+* `MSET m, i, x, y, val`: sets the tile index or logic mark of a map layer
 	* `m`: list of layers
 	* `i`: index to access in `m`, starts from 0